How to Practice Mindful Eating

 Savoring the Flavors

-And of course, focus on the flavors exploding in your mouth. π Notice the sweetness, the saltiness, the tanginess – how do the different tastes and seasonings complement each other?
-Let the flavors linger on your tongue, and try to identify the individual ingredients.
+And of course, focus on the flavors as they unfold in your mouth.
+Notice the sweetness, the saltiness, the tanginess – how do the different tastes and seasonings complement each other?
+Allow the flavors to linger on your tongue, and try to identify the individual ingredients.

-So the next time you sit down for a meal, make it a point to engage your senses. πππ π Really notice the visual appeal, the aromas, the textures, and the flavors.
-I guarantee you’ll find the experience to be far more enjoyable and fulfilling. π
+So, the next time you sit down for a meal, make a conscious effort to engage your senses.
+Really notice the visual appeal, the aromas, the textures, and the flavors.
+I guarantee you’ll find the experience to be far more enjoyable and fulfilling.

 Adopt a Slower Eating Pace